jupyter/accessibility/CONTRIBUTING.md

 This project follows the [Jupyter Code of Conduct].

-## Links
-lol wut is a binder

-wut is a doit

 ## Goal

 > To facilitate improving the accessibility of interactive computing, we are trying to make it easy to: